cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/openstack/README.md

 ```

 ## SSH "root" key for Ansible
-Now we have an image, but we still need some credentials both _in_ packet (speciifcally an ssh public key), and for the local machine.
+Now we have an image, but we still need some credentials both _in_ [Equinix Metal](https://metal.equinix.com/) (speciifcally an ssh public key), and for the local machine.
 First, we need to make sure that the ssh key that is associated with the shell that is going to launch the docker container we built in the previous step is available, as the launch scripts expect to use the default ssh private key to connect via ansible.
 In addition, the code expects that file to be called id_rsa and the public key to be called id_rsa.pub.
 There is also an expectation that these keys are in the /root/.ssh/ directory.

-It is also necessary to upload the id_rsa.pub key into Packet.net as a public key associated with, and with access to the project that is going to be targeted by the installer.
+It is also necessary to upload the id_rsa.pub key into the [Equinix Metal Console](http://console.equinix.com/) as a public key associated with, and with access to the project that is going to be targeted by the installer.

-## Packet.net Project and API Keys
+## Equinix Metal Project and API Keys

 After the ssh key has been uploaded, we need to create a file (or add to our shell environment) for two environment variables: